 The recent tax bill passed by the US Senate that will be signed into a law by Trump is met with mixed reactions.
 It is an uncertain time for the real estate industry because buyers and sellers are not sure what the new tax bill’s impact will be on their portfolio.

-Currently, prospective clients are putting off purchases until it is clear what the implications are on their tax responsibilities while those who are planning to take out loans need to think carefully before diving in.
-From homeowners and realtors to families and students, the bill is going to touch the lives of every American in different ways.
+Currently, prospective clients are putting off purchases until it is clear what the implications are on their tax responsibilities.
+Those planning to take out loans need to think carefully before diving in.
+From homeowners and realtors to families and students, the bill will touch every American’s lives in different ways.

 What is it All About?

 An overhaul of the tax system is expected to happen when the new tax bill takes effect.
 The first major revamp to occur in the US since the time of Reagan’s presidency, the tax bill aims to redistribute wealth in the country, stimulate economic growth by passing tax breaks and modify individual & corporate taxes.

 On income taxes, the bill would lower individual tax rates.
 However, to comply with Senate rules, the individual tax cuts would expire after 2025.
 Standard deductions and exemptions would nearly double and more people are expected to avail of these breaks.

 Family tax credits are also projected to increase two-fold with larger refundable portions benefiting lower-income families.
 For those sending their kids to private schools, the use of the 529 college savings plans will include K-12 private school tuition.
 Itemized deductions are limited such as medical expenses deductions threshold down to 7.5% of income from 10% of adjusted gross income and 20% deduction of pass-through income starting at $315,000 for couples.

 Corporate tax rates are at 21% down from 35%.
 For multinational companies, the territorial system applies where only domestic profits are taxed.